Cash In Cash Out

-"Cash In Cash Out" is a song produced by American musician Pharrell Williams featuring vocals by American rappers 21 Savage and Tyler, the Creator.
+"Cash In Cash Out" is a song produced by Pharrell Williams featuring performances by Atlanta-based rapper 21 Savage and American rapper Tyler, the Creator.
 Written by all three, it was released as a single through Columbia Records on June 10, 2022.
-Williams first teased the song on his TikTok account June 6, 2022.
-An accompanying music video was released, featuring a zoetrope-inspired CG animation style.
+Williams first teased the song on his TikTok account on June 6, 2022.
+An accompanying music video was released, in a zoetrope-inspired CG animation style.

 Background

 Tyler recorded his verse on "Cash In Cash Out" after Williams played him the song with 21 Savage's vocals on it.
 Tyler asked Williams to send him the instrumental version of the song and then sent him a voice recording of his verse.
-Williams was working on 21 Savage's then-upcoming third studio album, which the song was originally intended for, but Williams wanted to keep the song for himself.
+Williams was working on 21 Savage's upcoming album American Dream, which the song was originally intended for, but Williams preferred to keep the song for himself.
 After a clip of Williams and 21 Savage working together on the song surfaced, Williams announced the song's title, cover art, and release date on May 31, 2022.